gruntwork-io/docs/docs/tools.md

 # Gruntwork Tools

-Gruntwork provides several CLI tools to make working with Gruntwork and its IaC library modules easier.
-Documentation for our open source tools can be found on their microsites, and documentation for subscriber tools is located in their respective GitHub repos.
+Gruntwork provides a suite of CLI tools to make working with Gruntwork and its IaC library modules easier.

 <CardGroup cols={2}>